 - Readers in Darwin, Cairns, Brazilia, La Paz, Lusaka and Lima must adjust North/South descriptions by about 4-5 hand spans.

+Facing due South, three hand-spans to the left and eleven hand-spans up are Alpha and beta Centauri the so called "pointers", with Alpha being the yellow star which is closest to the horizon, and Beta the blue white star a hand-span above and a little to the right.
 Alpha Centauri is the closest star to our sun at around 4 light years.
-However, recent measurements with the Hippacaros satellite put the system 300 million kilometres further away than previously thought.
-Alpha Centauri is actually a triple star, consisting of two sun-like stars and a red dwarf, Proxima Centauri, which is the closest of the triple stars to earth.
+However, recent measurements with the Hippacaros satellite put the system 300 million kilometers further away than previously thought.
+Alpha Centauri is actually a triple star, consisting of two sun-like stars and a red dwarf, Proxima centauri, which is the closest of the triple stars to earth.

 Return to Menu